ajaypandu/freshers-vjit-assignment-2017/ReadMe_Notes-for-Project.txt

 THIS WAS MY INITIAL THOUGHT AND IS SUBJECTED TO FURTHER CHANGES.

 I used JFrame many times as there is a need of many tabs/screens to appear.labels,Buttons,Checkboxes and textfields are prefferred primarily.Absolute layout is taken for the ease of putting the buttons,checkboxes etc anywhere in the screen.

+PATH TO RUN THE CODE:
+Navigate to HelloWorld Folder and then execute the below command in CMD. java -cp target/HelloWorld-1.0-SNAPSHOT.jar com.Project.choo